jeryldev/carbon-footprint-tracker/README.md

 ## Demo

 A video demonstration of the application can be found at the YouTube link provided in the `demo.txt` file.

-## Project Deadline

-This project was submitted for CMSC 207 - Web Programming and Development, with a submission deadline of May 3, 2025, 11:59 PHT.

 ## Credits